nigels-code/next-events/README.md

 This runs the application in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in a browser.

-Database functions won't work in development mode because the mongodb username and password are stored as environment variables and are not under source control.
+Database functions won't work in development mode because the MongoDB username and password are stored as environment variables and are not under source control.